humayra-ankan/B12-A5/README.md

 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

 answer:
-getElementById selects the element wih a unique id and returns a single DOM element.It  doesn't require any loop since it is a single element. getElementByClassName selects all the elements with the same class name and it returns a liveHTML collection To work with all the elements, you usually need to loop through them.
-It is live- it updates if the DOM changes.
+getElementById selects the element wih a unique id and returns a single DOM element.It  doesn't require any loop since it is a single element.
+It returns null if the element doesn't exist. getElementByClassName selects all the elements with the same class name and it returns a liveHTML collection that updates if DOM changes.
+To work with all the elements, you usually need to loop through them.

-querySelector and querySelectorAll both work with only CSS selectors.While querySelectorAll selects all the elements that match the CSS selector, the querySelector selects the first matching element that matches the CSS selector.
+querySelector and querySelectorAll both work with only CSS selectors(id, class, attribute, pseudo-classes, etc.).While querySelectorAll selects all the elements that match the CSS selector, the querySelector selects the first matching element that matches the CSS selector.

 querySelector returns a single DOM element, on the other hand querySelectorAll returns a static Node List- it doesn't update automatically if changes are done in the DOM.